-Starting in January of 2022 you’ll be able to pick up a petition from the City Commissioners’ office (Room 130 at City Hall), along with a walk-list of the registered voters in your division, with their name, address, and party affiliation listed.
+Starting March 2, 2022 you’ll be able to pick up a petition from Room 142 at City Hall), along with a walk-list of the registered voters in your division, with their name, address, and party affiliation listed.
 You can go door-to-door requesting signatures to get on the ballot, or invite known party-registered voters from your division to a petition party at your home.
 We recommend collecting more signatures than required (25-30) in case your signatures are challenged by an opponent.
 And really, the petition gathering process is a great excuse to knock doors for your whole division and meet as many potential voters as you can.
-Petitions need to be notarized, and are due three weeks later.

 It is best to turn your petitions in a few days before they’re due, because the Commissioners’ office gets really busy on the final day and you could get stuck in line all day.
 You also may not want to tip anyone off that you’re running, which is more likely if you turn them in early.
 It is also best to collect your signatures very early in the process, since voters can only sign petitions for two candidates.
 The more voters you get to sign your form early on, the fewer voters are available to sign for other candidates, and the more likely it is that you can successfully challenge someone else’s signatures.

 Email us: [email protected]